Strong Secrecy from Channel Resolvability: Applications

 are achievable for secrecy metrics $\metric{i}$ with $i\in\intseq{2}{6}$, where

-If the random variables maximizing~\eqref{eq:compound_memoryless_rates} are such that, for all $k\in\intseq{1}{K}$, the moment generating functions of $\I{\rvV;\rvY_k}$ and $c(\rvX)$ converge unconditionally in a neighborhood of $0$ and are differentiable at $0$, then the rates are also achievable for $\metric{1}$. \end{proposition} \begin{IEEEproof} The proof of Proposition~\ref{prop:compound_memoryless} follows from steps similar to those used in the proof of Proposition~\ref{prop:compound_general} and Theorem~\ref{th:dmc} and is omitted. \end{IEEEproof} When applied to memoryless channels without cost constraint, Proposition~\ref{prop:compound_memoryless} provides a generalization of~\cite[Theorem 1]{Liang2009} for strong secrecy.
-Note that deriving secrecy from resolvability circumvents the enhancement argument used in~\cite{Liang2009}, which is required to show achievability using capacity-based wiretap codes.
-Similarly, when applied to Gaussian compound wiretap channels with power constraint, Proposition~\ref{prop:compound_memoryless} allows one to strengthen~\cite[Theorem 1]{Liu2008}.
+If the random variables maximizing~\eqref{eq:compound_memoryless_rates} are such that, for all $k\in\intseq{1}{K}$, the integrals defining the moment generating functions of $\I{\rvV;\rvY_k}$ and $c(\rvX)$ converge uniformly in a neighborhood of $0$ and are differentiable at $0$, then the rates are also achievable for metric $\metric{1}$. \end{proposition} \begin{IEEEproof} The proof of Proposition~\ref{prop:compound_memoryless} follows from steps similar to those used in the proof of Proposition~\ref{prop:compound_general} and Theorem~\ref{th:dmc} and is omitted. \end{IEEEproof} If the receivers do not know which channel they observe, the counterpart of Proposition~6 was independently derived in~\cite{Bjelakovic2011}.
+Note that deriving secrecy from channel resolvability circumvents the enhancement argument used in~\cite[Theorem 1]{Liang2009}, which is required to show achievability using capacity-based wiretap codes.
+Similarly, when applied to Gaussian compound wiretap channels with power constraint, Proposition~\ref{prop:compound_memoryless} strengthens~\cite[Theorem 1]{Liu2008} with receiver \ac{CSI}.

 \begin{remark} The general result of Proposition~\ref{prop:compound_general} holds provided the number of channels $K$ is fixed and independent of the number $n$ of channel uses; nevertheless, in the special case of Proposition~\ref{prop:compound_memoryless}, for which we establish secrecy for metric $\metric{1}$, we can show that, for each $k\in\intseq{1}{K}$, $\metric{1}^{\text{ ($k$)}}\leq (K+1)2^{-\epsilon_k n}$ for some $\epsilon_k>0$.
 Therefore, Proposition~\ref{prop:compound_memoryless} also holds if the number of compound channels grows exponentially with $n$ as $K=2^{\beta n}$ with $\beta<\min_{k\in\intseq{1}{K}}\epsilon_k$. \end{remark}